Forms for use in cosmetic practice centers, centers for cosmetic surgery, plastic surgeons, healthcare, medical offices.

 You may print just a few, as needed, or take the artwork to your local print shop for quantity printing and drilling of holes on top of page.

-A 2 page, Botox®, facial injections consent form.
-Patient authorizes physician to perform Restylane injections into muscles covering patient's forehead, face, chewing muscles, scalp, neck, or upper back.
-Form may be modified or edited to meet your own practice needs and or other types of fillers and treatments.
+A more complete, 3 page, Restylane®, facial injections consent form.
+Patient authorizes physician to perform Restylane injections into muscles covering patient's forehead, face, chewing muscles, scalp, neck, or upper back, it also informs of risks and alternative treatments.

 This release form is used to obtain client authorization to take before and after photographs for documentation purposes.
 It also grants the physician, if agreed by the client, permission to use such photographs in other types of publications.